Borrowing Library Materials

 - Video recordings (DVD & VHS)

 The cost of library items damaged in bookdrops will be charged to the patron.

-Library items are eligible for USPS's Library Mail rate.
-Adding other USPS services may be restricted when using this rate.
 Adding Proof of Mailing service (USPS's Certificate of Mailing or Certified Mail) is recommended as the receipt is evidence that you returned the item.
 The library may assess fines for items damaged in transit.
 Please package the books carefully and add insurance if you wish.

 University of St. Thomas Libraries